Summary & Analysis of “The Chimney Sweeper” | William Blake

 Black Coffins: Black is the color associated with gloomy, dark and bad stuff.
 So black coffins in the poem symbolize a place where people are stuck due to their sins.

 Bright Key: Bright is the word that carries hope.
-Key contains a message of freedom.
-Therefore, the bright key is a symbol of the mercy of God, which frees the foul souls from their darkness and brings them to light and freedom.
+Key contains message of freedom.
+Therefore, the bright key is a symbol of the mercy of God, which frees the foul souls from their darkness and brings them light and freedom.